aize-lang/aize-lang/README.md

-# Aizelang
+# Aize-lang

 ## Getting Started
-To use the programming language aize, first download this repository onto your computer somehow.
+To use the programming language Aize, first download this repository onto your computer somehow.

 ### Requirements
 * Python 3.7 exactly